 Four channels, which are wired depending on the equipment which is fitted, are available as loudspeaker outputs.
+Operation is carried out via:

 - The telephone buttons on the right-hand side, - Four function buttons beneath the display, - Eight function buttons on the left-hand side, - A button for ejecting the CD beneath the display, - A multi-function button at the bottom right for operating the telephone and - The rotary push-button at the bottom left for switching on and off and for regulating the volume.